preston/hsp-marketplace-server/README.md

 	guard # hit <enter> to manually re-run all tests to run if a change isn't detected

+# Optional Data

+We have bundled in support to import/export data from several notable sources.
+Please feel free to

+## Import Products from FHIR StructureDefinition XML Files
+The `rake marketplace:import:fhir:structuredefinition` task takes a directory of valid, well-formed XML files and imports them as distinct products.
+This is technically an _upsert_ operation,  as existing Products (of the same name as the FHIR StructureDefinition) will be updated instead of overwritten when found.
+The following will be read:

+	# Required: Directory where the XML files are.
+Non-recursive.
+	export MARKETPLACE_IMPORT_ROOT=/Users/preston/Developer/git/HSPCFHIRtest/resources/structuredefinition

+	# Required: Existing User.name that will be set as the owner of all upserted Products.
+	export MARKETPLACE_IMPORT_OWNER_NAME=Administrator

+	# Optional: Existing License.name that will be set as an available License of all upserted Products.
+	export MARKETPLACE_IMPORT_LICENSE_NAME="Creative Commons Attribution 4.0 International"

+	# Optional: Skip files with these names.
+Useful when you have other XML files in the same directory.
+	export MARKETPLACE_IMPORT_IGNORE="practitioner.xml,organization.xml"

+## Import the HL7 LOINC 2K Clinical Models
+`rake marketplace:import:fhir:structuredefinition` is the same as `rake marketplace:import:fhir:structuredefinition`, but also upserts a meta-Products including every found StructureDefinition for one-click licensing of the entire collection.
+The following are additional read:

+	# Optional: Existing License.name that will be set as an available License of the upserted meta-Products.
+If set, you might want to unset MARKETPLACE_IMPORT_LICENSE_NAME if you only want to allow licensing of the meta-Product.
+	export MARKETPLACE_IMPORT_META_LICENSE_NAME="LOINC and RELMA"

 # Deployment

 Deployment is done exclusively with Docker, though "raw" deployment using Passenger and all another common methods, including Heroku, are supported as well.